resurgo-genetics/gatk/scripts/cnv_wdl/somatic/README.md

 Further explanation of other task-level parameters may be found by invoking the ``--help`` documentation available in the gatk.jar for each tool.

-#### Explanation of fields in the somatic pair workflow
+#### Explanation of fields in the somatic case workflow

 The reference used must be the same between PoN and case samples.

-- ``CNVSomaticPairWorkflow.read_count_pon`` -- Path to read-count PoN created by the panel workflow.
-- ``CNVSomaticPairWorkflow.common_sites`` -- (optional) List of common SNP sites to use in ``GetBayesianHetCoverage``.
-If not provided, the allele-fraction subworkflow will not be run.
-- ``CNVSomaticPairWorkflow.gatk_jar`` -- Absolute path to gatk.jar.
-- ``CNVSomaticPairWorkflow.normal_bam_idx`` -- (optional, but required if ``normal_bam`` is provided)  File path or storage location (depending on backend) of the normal BAM file index.
-- ``CNVSomaticPairWorkflow.normal_bam`` -- (optional, but required if ``normal_bam_index``  is provided)  File path or storage location (depending on backend) of the normal BAM file.
-- ``CNVSomaticPanelWorkflow.ref_fasta_dict`` -- Path to reference dict file.
-- ``CNVSomaticPanelWorkflow.ref_fasta_fai`` -- Path to reference fasta fai file.
-- ``CNVSomaticPanelWorkflow.ref_fasta`` -- Path to reference fasta file.
-- ``CNVSomaticPairWorkflow.targets`` -- (optional) Target file (NOT in bed format) that was used to describe the baits in capture (exome) samples.
+- ``CNVSomaticBAMWorkflow.targets`` -- (optional) Target file (NOT in bed format) that was used to describe the baits in capture (exome) samples.
 Please run ``ConvertBedToTargetFile`` to convert a BED file to a target file.
 If provided, then WES workflow will be run; otherwise, WGS workflow will be run.
+- ``CNVSomaticBAMWorkflow.common_sites`` -- List of common sites to use for collecting allelic counts.
+- ``CNVSomaticBAMWorkflow.read_count_pon`` -- Path to read-count PoN created by the panel workflow.
-- ``CNVSomaticPairWorkflow.tumor_bam_idx`` -- File path or storage location (depending on backend) of the tumor BAM file index.
+- ``CNVSomaticBAMWorkflow.bam`` -- File path or storage location (depending on backend) of the BAM index.
-- ``CNVSomaticPairWorkflow.tumor_bam`` -- File path or storage location (depending on backend) of the tumor BAM index.
+- ``CNVSomaticBAMWorkflow.bam_idx`` -- File path or storage location (depending on backend) of the BAM file index.
+- ``CNVSomaticBAMWorkflow.ref_fasta`` -- Path to reference fasta file.
+- ``CNVSomaticBAMWorkflow.ref_fasta_fai`` -- Path to reference fasta fai file.
+- ``CNVSomaticBAMWorkflow.ref_fasta_dict`` -- Path to reference dict file.
+- ``CNVSomaticBAMWorkflow.gatk_jar`` -- Absolute path to gatk.jar.
+- ``CNVSomaticBAMWorkflow.gatk_docker`` -- GATK Docker image (e.g., "broadinstitute/gatk:x.beta.x").

-In additional, there are several task-level parameters (for tasks in the subworkflows ``CNVSomaticPairWorkflow.NormalCopyRatioWorkflow``, ``CNVSomaticPairWorkflow.TumorCopyRatioWorkflow``, and ``CNVSomaticPairWorkflow.TumorAlleleFractionWorkflow``) that may be set by advanced users as above.
-Be sure to set copy-ratio parameters identically for both the normal and tumor when appropriate.
+In additional, there are several task-level parameters that may be set by advanced users as above.

 Further explanation of these task-level parameters may be found by invoking the ``--help`` documentation available in the gatk.jar for each tool.

-*For the ``PerformSegmentation`` task-level parameters, see pgs.
-11-12 of https://bioconductor.org/packages/release/bioc/manuals/DNAcopy/man/DNAcopy.pdf*